Education & Advocacy

 Thanks to Alan’s foresight, and the advocacy efforts of the entire Board of Directors, the Friends continue to be actively involved in educational programming, project funding and historic structure restoration today.

-The Friends serve as the preservation easement holder on the barn, and will provide guidance and feedback to city staff on the upcoming stables restoration and chicken coop reconstruction.
+The Friends serve as the preservation easement holder on the barn, and provided guidance and feedback to city staff on the recently completed stables restoration and chicken coop reconstruction.

 In 2015, the Friends of Carrillo Ranch, Inc. proudly celebrated more than 25 years of education, outreach and community service.